slz2003/RFCScope-/Errata_filtering/Result_manual/9869-5/packetizer_raw_output.md

 Clearly define and consistently assign the PTB validation responsibility to the UDP Options sender across all sections of the RFC to eliminate any role/direction inversion.

-**Severity:** Medium
-  *Basis:* Misassignment of roles can confuse implementers and may lead to insecure behavior if the wrong endpoint processes critical PTB validations.

-**Confidence:** High

-**Experts mentioning this issue:**

-- ActorDirectionality: NewIssue-1

 ---